janderland/janderland/posts/fql.md

 ```

 Any combination of spaces, tabs, and newlines are allowed
 after the opening brace and commas.
+Trailing commas are
+allowed.

 ```lang-fql
 (